Going Green: Tips for Selling Solar in the New Year

 Knowing the trends in the solar industry makes you a trusted source for your customers, and it’s also a good business decision.
 Last year, we polled more than 200 solar industry contractors and professionals and found that 79% of residential solar installers and 71% of commercial companies plan to invest in new technology throughout the coming year.
 Translation: keeping up with new tech can actually keep you ahead of the competition.

 3. Understand your customers’ needs.

-What is the best way to help property owners go green in 2017?
+What is the best way to help property owners go green?
 For solar installers, understanding the requirements for each job is key.

 For small businesses that only handle a few solar installations each year, those setbacks can easily lead to lost sales.
 Showing up with all the right data can have a significant impact on your bottom line, and each job might just make the world a bit more eco-friendly, too.